binga/fastai_notes/experiments/notebooks/lang_models/README.md

 TODO:
+- [ ] Host the language model weights for the community to reuse the model directly
 - [ ] Finetune
 - [ ] Use continuous cache pointer (from here: https://github.com/salesforce/awd-lstm-lm)
 - [ ] Try QRNN (from here: https://github.com/salesforce/pytorch-qrnn/)